Jbruinsma/Unchained/README.md

 ## Stretch Goals (Future Features)

+- Public profiles: followers, friends, and public playlists / collections
+- A "favoriting" system for playlists and songs
 - User authentication and login
 - Optional cloud storage (S3)
 - Import audio from YouTube (for personal use only)
-- Mobile-responsive design
-- Unit tests and end-to-end tests

 ---